watem-sedem/watem-sedem/docs/model.rst

 Model Description
 #################

 CN-WS consists of three major parts.
-A routing algorithm and a combination of two models: WaTEM/SEDEM (WS) and the Curve Number model (CN).
+A routing algorithm and two models: WaTEM/SEDEM (WS) and the Curve Number model (CN).

 These parts are described in the subsequent chapters.
-The part CN-WS describes the combination of the three parts and is followed by an overview of the formulas and units.
+The chapter CN-WS describes the combination of the three parts and is followed by an overview of the formulas and units.